Instructions for Planting and Care:

 PRUNING – Depending on the type of plant, you will need to thin and “head back”, to direct growth of the maturing plant.
 Remove any dead wood.
 Use sanitation procedures when pruning diseased branches.

 TROUBLESHOOTING – Insect, disease, weed, pest or cultural problems?
 Please feel free to call us at the nursery.

 Generally speaking, thin the plants in early summer and mulch, start feeding in the fall and mulch again.
 Head back branch tips as needed in winter and spring.
-Irrigate wisely during the warm season (see lower left).
+Irrigate wisely during the warm season.
 Native plants need love too.